heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 The whole process would be as follow:

-0. Open an issue to discuss the feature (optional, but recommended)
+1. Open an issue to discuss the feature (optional, but recommended)
-1. Clone or fork the project
-2. Checkout to a new branch
+2. Clone or fork the project and checkout to a new branch
 3. Make your changes, commit and push them as often as you want
 4. Create the pull request
 5. The maintainers review and merge if OK